Gilqamesh/Builder-Example/README.md

 ## Graph (modules/)
 ![Module graph](graph.svg)

-How to read the graph:
+How to read it:
-- Rounded boxes (SCCs) group modules in a strongly connected component.
+- Rounded boxes (SCCs) are strongly connected components of modules.
 - Boxes are modules.
-- Solid arrows: builder dependencies (e.g., modules built by `builder`).
+- Solid arrows are **builder dependencies**.
-- Dashed arrows: module-to-module dependencies.
+- Dashed arrows are **module dependencies**.

 ## License
 MIT.
 See `LICENSE`.